Assessing the Impact of Fitting Methodology at aN$^3$LO with FPPDF: an Open Source Tool for Extracting Parton Distribution Functions in the Hessian Approach: Summary and Outlook

 As an example, in this paper we have used \fppdf to perform PDF fits to the same data/theory settings (close to that of NNPDF4.0) but with both NN and fixed PDF parameterisations, at NNLO and aN$^3$LO perturbative orders.
 We have then assessed the impact of the two different methodologies on the central values and uncertainties.
 We have in particular found that the relative impact of going to the higher perturbative order and/or including missing higher order uncertainties is rather insensitive to which PDF parameterisation is used.
 This supports the importance of including such corrections, and the fact that the impact of these is due to the genuine effect of including higher--order perturbative corrections in the fit, rather than being tied up with any particular PDF fitting methodology.

 In this paper we have not aimed to explain the differences observed between PDFs produced by different methodologies, but rather to develop a tool to analyse them.
 An obvious application of this code, not pursued here, is a detailed study of the size of the PDF uncertainties when comparing Hessian and Monte Carlo PDFs, investigating for example the role of tolerance, defined in the first but not in the second case, while decoupling all the effects due to data and theory.
-This study, and others, are left to future work, with the publicly available \fppdf code providing the tool to achieve this.
+This study, and others, such as a detailed benchmarking exercise which will be needed to disentangle the impact of other theoretical settings and those related to data choice. are left to future work, with the publicly available \fppdf code providing the tool to achieve this.

-\paragraph{Acknowledgments} We thank Tom Cridge, Luigi Del Debbio and Robert Thorne for providing comments on the manuscript.
-J.C-M. acknowledges funding from the Ramón y Cajal program grant RYC2023-043794-I funded by MCIN/AEI/10.13039/501100011033 and by ESF+.
+\paragraph{Acknowledgments} J.C-M. acknowledges funding from the Ramón y Cajal program grant RYC2023-043794-I funded by MCIN/AEI/10.13039/501100011033 and by ESF+.
 TG acknowledges support from the European Union under the MSCA fellowship (Grant Agreement N. 101149419) \textit{Bayesian tools for one-dimensional and three-dimensional hadron structure (Bayhadron)}.
 LHL thanks the Science and Technology Facilities Council (STFC) part of U.K. Research and Innovation for support via the grant award ST/T000856/1.